-The SAT Subject Tests indicate a student's readiness to take collegelevel courses in specific subject areas.
-There are 20 SAT Subject tests in the areas of English, history, science, mathematics, and language.
+The SAT Subject Tests indicate a student's readiness to take college-level courses in specific subject areas.
+There are 20 SAT Subject tests in the areas of English, history, science, mathematics, and world languages.
 Some colleges use subject tests to place students into appropriate courses and as an additional data point when determining college admissions.